cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 Your Microsoft tenant is not ready and you need to complete these migration steps to be ready for migration:
 1. Complete [Step 1](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-1---set-up-new-aosp-management-enrollment-profiles) in Microsoft's migration guide.
 2. Complete [Step 2](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-2---set-up-aosp-management-configuration--compliance-policies) in Microsoft's migration guide (this is optional but recommended).
+3. To insure that Microsoft doesn't sign out your devices, validate compliance with [Supported Conditional Access and Intune device compliance policies for Microsoft Teams Rooms and Teams Android Devices](https://learn.microsoft.com/microsoftteams/rooms/supported-ca-and-compliance-policies?tabs=mtr-a).
-3. You are now ready and must register your organization as ready for migration to receive future updates:
+4. You are now ready and must register your organization as ready for migration to receive future updates:
 [Ready for AOSP migration registration](https://ciscocx.qualtrics.com/jfe/form/SV_eWIgDZWDYexwS3k).

+<h3 id="device-enrollment-manager" style="margin-top: 0;padding-top: 2em;">Device enrollment manager (DEM)</h3>

+A device enrollment manager (DEM) is a nonadministrator user who can enroll devices in Intune.
+However, AOSP doesn't support DEM accounts.

+If you want to use an account that is on a DEM list to migrate devices to AOSP, it needs to be removed from the DEM list.
+The instructions to remove an account from a DEM list are the inverse of adding an account: https://learn.microsoft.com/mem/intune/enrollment/device-enrollment-manager-enroll

 <h3 id="cisco-if-you-do-not-manage-or-enroll-your-devices-in-intune" style="margin-top: 0;padding-top: 2em;">If you do NOT manage or enroll your devices in Intune</h3>